Authorization Policy

 • Keys are arbitrary name of roles,

-• Values are comma separated list of LDAP users and groups associated to this role.
+• Values are comma separated list of users and groups associated to this role.
 The groups names must be prefixed by @.
-Special value ALL can be used to designate all users authenticated on LDAP directory.
+Special value ALL can be used to designate all authenticated users.

 A special role name is anonymous.
 When this role is defined, it is automatically assigned to all users when authentication is disabled on Slurm-web gateway.
 The key of this special role does not have to be associated to a value.